Fergus Suter: Football

 states that Suter left Partick for Rangers in 1877, then coming to England in 1878 and signed for Turton.
 He left Turton and joined Darwen also in 1878.

 Although the game was officially amateur at the time, Suter's move to England to play for Darwen in 1878 was shortly followed by him giving up his job as a stonemason, allegedly claiming that English stone was too difficult to work and fuelling criticism that he was being paid to play.

 During the summer of 1880, he caused still more controversy by moving to Blackburn Rovers, a local rival of Darwen.
 The move again stirred up accusations of professionalism amid claims that Blackburn had offered him improved terms.
-Suter's move inflamed an already testy local rivalry, and bitter games and crowd trouble dogged future Darwen–Blackburn matches for years.
+Suter's move inflamed an already testy local rivalry, and bitter games and crowd trouble dogged Darwen–Blackburn matches for years.

 Suter's career was all but over by the time the Football League formed in 1888.
 He made only one appearance for Blackburn Rovers in that competition, on 22 December 1888 against West Bromwich Albion as a replacement for the goalkeeper Herbie Arthur.
 He appeared in four FA Cup finals and after Blackburn were runners-up to Old Etonians in 1882, he collected three winner's medals in 1884, 1885, and 1886.